redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

 ## Activating cgroup-v2

 While recent OpenSuse, Ubuntu or Debian support cgroups-v2 by default they only activate compatibility mode.
 In this mode cgroup controller use in V1 cannot be use in V2 and vice versa.
-As fedid-binding request all controller in V2, compatibility mode is not really useful and you should move all control to V2.
+As sec-gate-fedid-binding request all controller in V2, compatibility mode is not really useful and you should move all control to V2.
 The good news is that when rebooting systemd, lxc, docker,... notice the change and commute automatically to full V2 mode.
 Except is you have custom applications that support only V1 mode the shift to V2 should be fully transparent.

 ### Fedora & Redpesk